-We have embarked on an exciting new research programme to identify high-quality evidence on life satisfaction, and inform experimental research and policy-relevant outcomes.
+We embarked on an exciting new research programme to identify high-quality evidence on life satisfaction that can inform experimental research and policy development.

-- Produce a trials strategy for using life satisfaction in experimental research, informed by our review findings and the Centre’s ongoing work and thinking on how to generate experimental wellbeing evidence.
+We also produced a trials strategy to ensure future experimental research into life satisfaction is more aligned with public policy priorities, informed by our review findings and the Centre’s ongoing work and thinking on how to generate and use experimental wellbeing evidence.

 We will use evidence from this foundational research programme to highlight effective approaches and interventions for policy-makers and research funders, and accelerate experimental wellbeing research.